 Break down barriers to experiencing the garden at a young age by engaging the senses.

-SMELL: The aroma of the garden in intoxicating!
+SMELL: The aroma of the garden is intoxicating!
 Try smelling different flowers to see how they differ from each other, or even try smelling different colors of flowers of the same kind and talk about what you learn.

-TASTE: Picking berries fresh from the garden to eat must be the single most powerful way to get kids interested in the garden.
+TASTE: Picking berries fresh from the garden to eat must be the single most powerful form of garden play.
 I plant blueberries, grapes, strawberries, raspberries, and ground cherries all for the simple pleasure of snacking out in the garden.
 I never grow enough to bring indoors and all the kids who visit my house know how to pick a bush clean in no time flat!
 Herb leaves offer a fun tasting project as well.
 Pick a few different kinds of herbs and let kids try to identify them just from taste.
 Get ready for some funny faces when chives or rosemary get chomped.
 Their palettes will grow the more they snack.
 You may even get them to fall in love with kale!

 TOUCH: Feel the soft leaves of lamb’s ear, the spiky casing of a chestnut, the warmth of river stones set in the sun, or the squishy guts of a freshly-harvested tomato.
 There is no end to what little hands can get into in the garden.

 SOUND: Ask kids to identify the sounds they hear in the garden.
 Is there running water, buzzing bees, or chirping birds?
 How many different things make up the musical score which plays in the background?
 Ask kids to imitate the sounds and find the source.